RoboTeamTwente/roboteam/docker/README.md

 Then, install prerequisite: install Docker https://docs.docker.com/engine/install/, if you want you can add yourself to docker group in order to run Docker command without invoking root user https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user and finally install docker compose.

 Every subproject is meant to be executed as a service using its own container from a docker compose.
-Every RTT subproject (service) runs in its own 'rtt-build-env' container, this way that all dependencies and requirements are satisfied.
+Every RTT subproject (service) runs in its own container (based on the same roboteamtwente image), this way that all dependencies and requirements are satisfied.
 Subproject containers start their own software from `build/release/bin` folder mounted as a volume.

-### Normal usage
+### Normal/development usage
 1) Make your edits on RTT sources
 2) Spin-up "builder" compose
 3) Spin-up "simulator"/"game" compose